Joint UAV Placement and IRS Phase Shift Optimization in Downlink Networks: Proposed IA-based algorithm

 We set a variable $ \calU \triangleq \{\buUAV,\brho_{\Upper},\bzeta_{\Upper},\brho_{\Lower},\tilde{\brho}_{\Lower},\bar{\brho}_{\Lower},\bzeta_{\Lower}, \bmu, \upsilon\} $, with the new variables defined as

 \end{mylem}

 \begin{IEEEproof} Please see Appendix. \end{IEEEproof}

 Clearly, the objective function is expressed in a logdet form that is a concave function.
 In addition, the QoS constraint \eqref{eq:Prob_maxSE_c} is rewritten in linear form \eqref{eq:Prob_maxSE2_c}, with respect to the new variable $ \blambda $. {However, constraint \mbox{\eqref{eq:Prob_maxSE2_b}} remains nonconvex owing to the combination of optimization variables, including the phase shift matrix, beamforming vectors, UAV position and auxiliary variables (e.g., $ \bzeta_{\Upper} $ and $ \bzeta_{\Lower} $ are used to convexify the constraints of the radiation pattern and UAV location).} Next, we propose a BCD-based method to address the product of the phase shift matrix and beamforming vectors, while they are jointly optimized with the other variables.
+The main notations are summarized in Table~\ref{tab:notation}.